dialogflow/dialogflow-android-client/docs/integration.md

     });
     ```

-3. Replace "YOUR_ACCESS_TOKEN" and "YOUR_SUBSCRIPTION_KEY" with keys from your development console on the [API.AI](http://www.api.ai) site.
+3. Replace "YOUR_ACCESS_TOKEN" with key from your development console on the [API.AI](http://www.api.ai) site.
 4. Write your custom code instead of `// process response here` and `//process error here` to process success and error responses from the api.ai.

 # Integration with AIService